Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Spaces of simplicial maps as measured spaces

 \subsection{Prouniform measures}

 We consider here connected simplicial complexes.
 In this section, for a connected simplicial complex $Y$ we denote by $Y^k$ the set of its $k$-dimensional simplices.
 In particular, $Y^0$ is its set of vertices. $Y^0$ is endowed with the combinatorial metric given by the 1-skeleton, that is the graph $(Y^0,Y^1)$.
-For two connected simplical complexes $Y$ and $Y'$, by isometry from $Y'$ to $Y$ we mean a simplicial map which induces an isometry $Y'^0\to Y^0$ and such that every simplex in $Y$ whose boundary is in the image of $Y'$ is itself in the image of $Y'$.
-We denote by $\text{Isom}(Y,X)$ the set of all such isometries.
+For two connected simplical complexes $Y$ and $Y'$, by isometry from $Y'$ to $Y$ we mean a simplicial map $i$ which induces an isometry $Y'^0\to Y^0$ and such that every simplex in $Y$ whose boundary is in the image of $Y'$ is itself in the image of $Y'$, and also such that every geodesic segment between vertices in $i(Y'^0)$ is entirely contained in $i(Y'^0)$.
+We denote by $\text{Isom}(Y',Y)$ the set of all such isometries.
 If $Y'$ is a subsimplicial complex of $Y$ and the inclusion is an isometry we say that $Y'$ is convex in $Y$.